niaz151/react-native-img-search/README.md

 ## Features ##

-- Many uses of React Hooks, allowing for a much cleaner codebase , and codeblocks separated by logic instead of lifecycle
+- Many implementaations of React Hooks (Redux, React-Navigation) that lead to cleaner code and codeblocks separated by logic instead of lifecycle

+- Image data is stored in such a way that displaying further data (ex: # of likes, # of downloads) is easily achievable

 - Searchbar results appear in real-time as the user types

-- Image data in stored in such a way that displaying further data such as number of likes or number of downloads is easily configurable

 ## Notes ##